louislam/redbean-node/docs/Aliases.md

 }
 ```

-fetchAs tells RedBeanPHP the **ID** has to be associated with a different type (in this case 'person' instead of 'teacher' or 'student').
+fetchAs tells RedBeanNode the **ID** has to be associated with a different type (in this case 'person' instead of 'teacher' or 'student').
 This also works the other way:

 ```javascript
 // returns all courses for this person